 The Master in Public Policy (MPP) curriculum is designed to broaden your perspective and sharpen specific skills to prepare you for a professional future in public service.

 During your first year, you will take courses to develop core skills in:

 - Policy design and delivery

 - Quantitative analysis

-Your first year culminates in Spring Policy Exercise, a multi-week simulation that has you integrate and apply the tools and concepts you learned from the first-year core.
+Your first year culminates in Spring Exercise, a two-week simulation that has you integrate and apply the tools and concepts you learned from the first-year core.
 Then, during the summer after your first year, you will most likely take on a policy-oriented internship.
 The Policy Analysis Exercise, an applied thesis, caps the second-year curriculum.